This week’s famous poet

 - When I am Dead, My Dearest

-Quick facts about Christina
+Interesting facts about Christina Rossetti:

 3. The following is one of Christina Rossetti’s poems: